timtimjnvr/rust-learning/19-advanced_features/README.md

 - general definition of the fully qualified syntax : `<Type as Trait>::function(receiver_if_method, next_arg, ...);`.
 - a `supertrait` is a trait some other traits depends on to implement it own logic.
 - `newtype pattern` allows to implement a trait on an external type (neither the trait nor the type are local to our crate) : it is a thin wrapper around the type we want to implement a trait for

+# Advanced types

+- the `!` type is the never type this type never holds a value.
+- in Rust it’s not possible to create a variable holding a dynamically sized type (we mananges to handle dynamically sized date behind a pointer of some kind : reference, smart pointers ...)
+- Every trait is a dynamically sized type we can refer to by using the name of the trait.

+# Advanced Functions and Closures

+- closure are dynamically so they can't be returned directly from functions

+# Macros

+- macros are a way of writing code that writes other code, which is known as **metaprogramming**.
+- macros can take a variable number.
+- macros can implement a trait on a given type.
+- macros need to be defined or brought into scope **before you** call them in a file.
+- type of macros :
+  - declarative macros
+  - procedural macros